Grief and Sympathy - a Site for Coping with Grief and Expressing Sympathy

 Only you can do it

 There is so much unnecessary guilt around.
-We need to allow people to forgive themselves for upsets before the loved one died.
-Forgive yourself for any imagined wrongs.
+It's important to forgive yourselves for upsets before the loved one died.
+You did your best.
+It's all anyone of us can do.

-Mourning pathways are sad, a major part of the grieving process.
-You will get through them.
-You are coping for you and the loved one.
+You will get through the grieving process.
+You will cope for you and the loved one.
 They would have wanted you to live and enjoy the rest of your life.

 Don’t be miserable about your loss.
-Celebrate the life they had, the love, the joy they brought into the family’s life.
+Celebrate the life they had, the love, the joy they brought into your lives.

 If you are finding it difficult to do this, get help.
 Look at the following pages and learn how to get through the tough times.
 It can be done, but don’t panic and don’t be ashamed or feel bad if you can’t get there straight away.
 You may need more support.